chrono1313/Vendor-Audit/README.md

 operating systems add to the denominator dynamically — one point per EOL library, three points per EOL OS — and `--ssl` adds the SSL Labs grade.)

+## How it's meant to be used

+Vendor Audit is a due-diligence tool.
+Run it on a vendor's domain before purchasing a product or service to get a quick, evidence-based read on how their domain configuration aligns with current best practices.
+A weak score isn't a deal-breaker on its own, but it's a useful conversation starter and a data point alongside everything else you're evaluating.

+**Please share the report with the vendor.** The plain-text output (`--report`) is designed to be readable by their technical team, and every finding cites the standard it's measured against — so the report reads as feedback, not as an accusation.
+Most vendors appreciate a heads-up they can act on; the report gives them one in a form they can take straight to the people who can address it.
+When more than one prospect shares these reports with the same vendor, they're more likely to prioritize the issues raised.

 ## Project scope

 Vendor Audit is a lightweight maturity and best-practices audit.
 The